rustielin/rustielin.github.io/_posts/2017-12-3-webscraping_with_bash.md

 ---
 layout: post
 title: Web Scraping with Bash
 headline: Using standard Bash tools in UNIX to web scrape data sets for analysis in R, an alternative to using packages such as rvest.
+For this demo, we will be using standard Bash tools in conjunction with web tools cURL and lynx.
 ---

 ## Introduction